Substitution model: Two-state substitution models

 An alternative way to analyze DNA sequence data is to recode the nucleotides as purines (R) and pyrimidines (Y); this practice is often called RY-coding.
 Insertions and deletions in multiple sequence alignments can also be encoded as binary data and analyzed in using a two-state model.

 The simplest two-state model of sequence evolution is called the Cavender-Farris model or the Cavender-Farris-Neyman (CFN) model; the name of this model reflects the fact that it was described independently in several different publications.
-The CFN model is identical to the Jukes-Cantor model adapted to two states and it has even been implemented as the "JC2" model in the popular IQ-TREE software package (using this model in IQ-TREE requires coding the data as 0 and 1 rather than R and Y; the popular PAUP* software package can interpret a data matrix comprising only R and Y as data to be analyzed using the CFN model).
+The CFN model is identical to the Jukes-Cantor model adapted to two states and it has been implemented as the "JC2" model in the popular IQ-TREE software package (using this model in IQ-TREE requires coding the data as 0 and 1 rather than R and Y; the popular PAUP* software package can interpret a data matrix comprising only R and Y as data to be analyzed using the CFN model).
 It is also straightforward to analyze binary data using the phylogenetic Hadamard transform.

-The alternative two-state model allows the equilibrium frequency parameters of R and Y (or 0 and 1) to take on values other than 0.5 by adding single free parameter; this model is variously called CFu or GTR2 (in IQ-TREE).
+The alternative two-state model allows the equilibrium frequency parameters of R and Y (or 0 and 1) to take on values other than 0.5 by adding a single free parameter; this model is variously called CFu or GTR2 (in IQ-TREE).
+This issue is not too commonly encountered in nucleotide sequences, but can matter a lot for other types of binary data such as the presence or absence of a morphological innovation.